Instructions to Author

 - Wherever possible, large data sets should be presented in two or more tables for clarity.

 - Figures and photographs are to be labeled as figures (Fig.).
 Full spelling Figure should be used in the main text.
-Each figure should be submitted on a separate page (in the same manuscript main text file, do not submit in different files – refer to the final page of the template).

 - Subfigures must be labeled with lowercase letters e.g., Figure 1a, Figure 2b